aws-samples/aws-modernization-with-exasol/content/2_Exasol Setup/21_Install_Deployment_Tool.md

 	CCC_PLAY_DB_PASSWORD=simple\*db\*password
 	CCC_PLAY_LICENSE=@license:v8-byol
 	CCC_USER_EMAIL=xxx.yyy@zzz.aa
+	CCC_PLAY_DB_PARAMS='-tlsConnectionsOnly=0 -forceProtocolEncryption=0'
 	CCC_USER_PASSWORD=simple\*user\*password

 {{% notice info %}}
 For this workshop, please do <b>not</b> add, change or remove settings to the config file, where not advised to do so.
 </br></br>
-This configuration automatically installs a license with expiration date and allowes a reasonable number of nodes in a cluster.
+This configuration automatically installs a license with no expiration date and allows a reasonable number of nodes in a cluster.
 However, the license restricts the amount of data stored in the entire cluster to 10Gbytes of raw data.
 It is comparable to the license of the Exasol image for Docker.
 {{% /notice %}}

 Next, we need to check the previous steps with